LeonamAnjos/rate-limiter-java/README.md

 # Rate-Limiter

-## Description

-The repository contains two java projects as follows:
+Implementation to limit the number of requests a requester can execute in a defined period of time.
+In this repository there are two `java` projects as follows:
-- **rate-limiter**: rate limiter implementation;
+- **rate-limiter**: implementation of the rate limiter;
-- **demo**: Spring Boot API Gateway to demonstrate how to use the rate limiter using Gateway or Global filters.
+- **demo**: Spring Boot API Gateway to demonstrate how to use the rate limiter using Gateway Filter.

 The `rate-limiter` implements [Token Bucket](https://pt.wikipedia.org/wiki/Token_bucket) to manage the allowed request per period of time.
-It relies on a configuration composed with:
+The configuration is composed of two values:
 - Limit for the period (`limitForPeriod`): the number of requests allowed in a period of time.
 - Period in seconds (`periodInSeconds`): the period in seconds that the amount informed applies.